-- 8. After receiving a confirmation that the update process is complete, go to the Restart ASM page and click the Restart button. - 9.
-Click the OK button in the window that opens to confirm that you want to restart the Remote Supervisor Adapter. - 10.
-Click the OK button in the window that opens to close the current browser window. - 11.
-To log onto the Remote Supervisor Adapter again, open your browser and follow your regular logon process. - Note: To cancel this process at any point, click the Cancel button until you return to the Transfer Files page.
+- 8. After receiving a confirmation that the update process is complete, go to the Restart ASM page.
+In the navigation frame click Restart. - 9.
+Click OK to confirm that you want to restart the Remote Supervisor Adapter. - 10.
+Click OK to close the current browser window. - 11.
+To log in to the Remote Supervisor Adapter again, open your browser and follow your regular log in process. - Note: To cancel this process at any point, click Cancel until you return to the Transfer Files page.